 - Mitigate risk

-With this information it is safe to say that there are advantages of having an agent in your corner, but that isn’t the real question.
-The real question is, is it better to have a local agent vs a remote full service agent and what is the difference?
+With this information, it is safe to say that there are advantages to having an agent in your corner, but that isn’t the real question.
+The real question is, is it better to have a local agent vs a remote full-service agent, and what is the difference?

 ASSESSMENT OF HOME VALUE AND LOCAL MARKET

 Traditionally, the first step a seller's agent provides is an in-home consultation with a comparative market analysis (CMA) for the owner.
 A CMA is an estimate of a home's value based on recently sold, similar properties in the immediate area.
 We are seeing that more local agents are determining value from data online.
 This online data is readily available to all agents with access to software and the regional MLS.
 With a little feedback from the homeowner, both local and remote agents can provide highly accurate information about your property and nearby properties with a couple of clicks.
 The only difference is that a remote agent typically does this over a video or phone call instead of going to the house.

 After deciding your property value, the next step an agent takes is getting your home exposed to buyers.
 Selling your home yourself would limit your home’s exposure to free websites such as Zillow, while local and remote agents can list your home in the Multiple Listing Service (MLS).
 The MLS is a gateway for all real estate agents to see the listings in any particular area.
 A remote agent exposes the property to the same agents and the same potential buyers as a local, full-fee agent.
 Local agents will claim to have local clientele that they can immediately show the home to, however, remote agents will still be able to offer the property to those same buyers as their agent will be searching the MLS.
 The exposure is the same whether listed by a remote agent or a local agent.